-Coarse, unconsolidated formations can have sufficiently high permeability for whole mud to invade the formation matrix, resulting in lost circulation.
+Coarse, unconsolidated formations can have sufficiently high permeability for whole mud to invade the formation matrix, causing lost circulation in drilling.
 This high permeability is often present in shallow sands and gravel beds.
 Formations that were once reefs and oyster beds also have similar tendencies.
 One important reason for preventing mud loss in shallow intervals is that it may cause these unconsolidated formations to wash out, forming a large cavity that is less stable which could cave in more easily from overburden and rig weight.

 Another potential loss zone is in depleted formations (usually sands).
 Producing formations in the same field, or general vicinity, may cause subnormal (depleted) formation pressure due to the extraction of the formation fluids.
-In such a case, mud weights required to control other exposed formation pressures may be too high for the depleted formation, forcing mud to invade the lowpressure depleted formation.
+In such a case, mud weights required to control other exposed formation pressures may be too high for the depleted formation, forcing mud to invade the low pressure depleted formation.
 If this situation exists, plans should be formulated to prevent such cause of lost circulation in drilling or stuck pipe from occurring in the depleted zone.
 Special bridging agents and sealing materials should be used to form a good seal and filter cake on the depleted zone.

 Cavernous or vugular zones are usually associated with low-pressure carbonate (limestone and dolomite) or volcanic formations.
 In limestone, vugs are created by the previous continuous flow of water that dissolved part of the rock matrix (leaching), creating a void space often later filled with oil.
-When these vugular formations are drilled, the Drill String may fall freely through the void zone and a rapid loss of mud is usually experienced.
+When these vugular formations are drilled, the Drill String may fall freely through the void zone which will rapidly cause lost of circulation in drilling.
 The volume and persistence of this kind of loss depends on the degree to which the vugs are interconnected.
 Similar vugs and caverns can develop during the cooling of volcanic magma or ash.
 Cavernous and vugular formations are often easily traceable from offset wells and predictable from mud logs and lithology.

 Mud loss also occurs to fissures or fractures in wells where no coarsely permeable or cavernous formations exist.
 These fissures or fractures may occur naturally, or may be initiated or extended by hydraulically imposed pressures.
 Natural fractures exist in many cases, which may be impermeable under balanced pressure conditions.
 Losses may also occur at unsealed fault boundaries.

 - Improper hydraulics.
 Excessive pump rates and velocities causing high Equivalent Circulating Density (ECD) pressures which may cause a lost of circulation problem especially while drilling operations.